Liberal Arts: Academic Access Program

 How it Works

-Each course counts as three credit hours toward graduation and is considered a general elective in the Bachelor of Fine Arts (BFA) program.
-Some degree programs at SAIC, for example the BFA in Art History, Theory, and Criticism and BFA in Art Education, do not have general elective credits as part of their curriculum; if you transfer into such programs, you will be required to take additional courses toward the fulfillment of degree requirements.
-The following policies apply to AAP participants:
+Each AAP course counts as three credit hours toward graduation.
+AAP 1001 and 1011 earn general elective credit and AAP 1002 and 1012 earn liberal arts elective credit within the Bachelor of Fine Arts program.
+Some degree programs at SAIC, for example the BFA in Art Education (BFAAE), do not have general elective and/or liberal arts elective credits as part of their curriculum; if you transfer into such programs, you will be required to take additional courses towards the fulfillment of degree requirements.

 To help ensure your success, we provide the following resources:

-- The AAP provides an in-class orientation where you will learn more about the program and become acquainted with strategies for a successful college experience.
+- The AAP provides an in-class orientation during the second week of the semester where you will learn more about the program and become acquainted with strategies for a successful college experience.

-- The Writing Center and Disability and Learning Resource Center are available to all students.
-You are encouraged to use them if you need extra help with your academic work.
+- The Writing Center, Learning Resource Center, and Disability Resource Center are available to all students.
+You are encouraged to take advantage of the academic support they offer.

-At the end of each term, the AAP Coordinator chairs a committee of the Director and Assistant Director of Academic Advising, members of the program’s faculty, and the advising specialist to review the academic performance of each student in the program.
+At the end of each term, the AAP Coordinator chairs a committee to review the academic performance of each student in the program.
+The committee is composed of the Chair of the Liberal Arts department and undergraduate division academic administrators, including deans from the Office of Student Affairs and Academic Advising.

 The possible outcomes for individual students are: